 Serving a Global Society

-Since civil engineers and environmental engineers design structures to improve the human condition, the disciplines are an embodiment of the phrase “knowledge in service to society.”
+Civil engineers and environmental engineers design solutions that improve the human condition—an embodiment of Duke's mission of knowledge in service to society

 Finding Global Sanitation Solutions

-Several research projects are underway in the Department of Civil and Environmental Engineering to help address this issue.
+Several research projects are underway within Duke CEE to address this issue.
 A neighborhood-scale fecal sludge processing system is being developed to provide human waste treatment for communities of 1,000-1,200 people.
 A combined toilet and processing system is being engineered to offer onsite treatment for groups of 20-50 people.
 Effective methods of odor control for these and many other solutions are also being investigated.

 This work has been made possible through funding from the Bill & Melinda Gates Foundation.

 Creating Tools to Assess the Environmental Impact of New Materials

 Leveraging what was learned during the operation of Duke's Center for the Environmental Implications of NanoTechnology (CEINT), a global “network of networks” is being created to address the largest questions looming about the environmental impacts of emerging materials.

 Funded by a five-year, $1.6 million grant from the National Science Foundation’s AccelNET program, the new initiative is called the International Network for Researching, Advancing, and Assessing Materials for Environmental Sustainability—or INFRAMES.